vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/pinniped-with-tkg.md

       ```
       <!-- /* cSpell:enable */ -->

-11. If you plan to use regular, non-administrator kubeconfig files for cluster access, proceed with generating the kubeconfig and creating the role based access control.
+11. If you plan to use regular, non-administrator `kubeconfig` files for cluster access, proceed with generating the `kubeconfig` and creating the role based access control.
 For more information, see [Configure RBAC](#configure-rbac).

 ## Configure RBAC

-To give users access to a management or a workload cluster, you generate a kubeconfig file and then share the file with those users.
-If you provide them with the administrator kubeconfig for the cluster, they have full access to the cluster and do not need to be authenticated.
-However, if you provide users with the regular kubeconfig, they must have a user account in your OIDC or LDAP identity provider and you must configure RBAC on the cluster to grant access permissions to the designated user.
+To give users access to a management or a workload cluster, you generate a `kubeconfig` file and then share the file with those users.
+If you provide them with the administrator `kubeconfig` for the cluster, they have full access to the cluster and do not need to be authenticated.
+However, if you provide users with the regular `kubeconfig`, they must have a user account in your OIDC or LDAP identity provider and you must configure RBAC on the cluster to grant access permissions to the designated user.

 For more information on how to configure role-based access control (RBAC) in Tanzu Kubernetes Grid, see [Configure RBAC](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-iam-configure-rbac.html#rbac-mgmt).

-### Generate and Test a Non-Administrator kubeconfig File for the Tanzu Clusters
+### Generate and Test a Non-Administrator `kubeconfig` File for the Tanzu Clusters

 This procedure allows you to test the login step of the authentication process if a browser is present on the machine on which you are running tanzu and kubectl commands.
 If the machine does not have a browser, see [Authenticate Users on a Machine Without a Browser](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-iam-configure-id-mgmt.html#no-browser).

-1. Export the regular kubeconfig for the management cluster to a local file, for example, /tmp/id\_mgmt\_test\_kubeconfig.
-Note that the command does not include the --admin option, so the kubeconfig that is exported is the regular kubeconfig, not the admin version.
+1. Export the regular `kubeconfig` for the management cluster to a local file, for example, /tmp/id_mgmt_test_kubeconfig.
+Note that the command does not include the --admin option, so the `kubeconfig` that is exported is the regular `kubeconfig`, not the admin version.

    <!-- /* cSpell:disable */ -->
    ```
-   # tanzu management-cluster kubeconfig get tkg-mgmt --export-file /tmp/id_mgmt_test_kubeconfig
+   # tanzu management-cluster `kubeconfig` get tkg-mgmt --export-file /tmp/id_mgmt_test_kubeconfig
    You can now access the cluster by specifying '--kubeconfig /tmp/id_mgmt_test_kubeconfig flag when using `kubectl` command
    ```
    <!-- /* cSpell:enable */ -->

-2. Connect to the management cluster by using the newly created kubeconfig file:
+2. Connect to the management cluster by using the newly created `kubeconfig` file:

    <!-- /* cSpell:disable */ -->
    ```